smartnsoft/StarsKit/README.md

 StarsKit.shared.updateConfig(from: localJSONConfiguration)
 ```

+### `StarsKit` instance & configuration

+Today StarsKit manages a default singleton instance.

+You can set-up your own `configuration`, `context` and `graphicContext` for StarsKit.

+You can also decide of:

+- **`validateRatingButtonEnable`**: disable or enable the submit step rating.
+If disable, the rate will be instantly submit after touch.
+- **`useDefaultBehavior`**: disable the default StarsKit display checking behavior and implement your own in the **`StarsKitDelegate`** via
+- **`priorityUseNativeRate`**: enable the native rating in iOS 10.3+, if not available, it will use the StarsKit screens 👌🏼
+- **`localLocalizableStringsEnabled`**: enable the localization titles instead of configuration one.
+It will use the default StarKit strings.
+If you override them in your app localizable strings (with the same key), it will take them 😎.

 ### `StarsKitContext`: update the metrics

 To trigger the pop-up rating display, you have to update the metrics.